box-products/handbook/making-a-career.md

 ## Pay & Promotions

-Box Products pays in the top 75% for our industry at Dallas salary levels, regardless of where an employee lives.
+SALT Insure pays in the top 75% for our industry at Dallas salary levels, regardless of where an employee lives.
 The comparison data is provided by a company called Robert Half that polls compensation data from all the major companies in our industry and plenty of our smaller peers as well.